bolsote/isoduration/README.md

 Some years have 366 days.
 If it's not always the same, then it's not the same.

 ### Why do you create your own types, instead of somewhat shoehorning a `timedelta`?
-`timedelta` cannot represent certain durations, such as those involving weeks.
+`timedelta` cannot represent certain durations, such as those involving years or months.
 Since it cannot represent all possible durations without dangerous arithmetic, then it must not be the right type.

 ### Why don't you use regular expressions to parse duration strings?
 [Regular expressions should only be used to parse regular languages.](https://stackoverflow.com/a/1732454)